factorialco/tentaclesql/README.md

 # TentacleSQL

-Query your HTTP endpoints data using SQLite
+Query your HTTP endpoints data using SQL

 ## Setup